TarodBOFH/flyway-without-java-bug/README.md

 The branch [with-java-plugin](/TarodBOFH/flyway-without-java-bug/tree/with-java-plugin) contains the java plugin and when running any task, the expected "connection timeout" error is raised instead of the missing driver.

+The branch [fix-applied](/TarodBOFH/flyway-without-java-bug/tree/fix-applied) is aimed to use a locally (`~/.m2/repository/`) version of the plugin with the patch applied.

 To fix this, we can just move out of the `if(isJavaProject())` condition the configuration artifacts defined in the build.